dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 };
 {% endprism %}

-Here, the module looks like it takes underscore.js and the node.js filesystem modules as dependencies.
+Here, the module looks like it takes underscore.js and the node.js file system modules as dependencies.
 With the dependencies captured in a closure, you can now implement everything that would depend on underscore and fs.
 Remember, returning a named function in the object literal is the same as exporting it from the current scope.
 Private functions can still